cnak/cnak.github.io/_posts/2016-07-15-bdd-with-jasmine.md

 We repeat these small steps of adding a spec, writing enough to pass and if we need to, refactor the code.
 Slowly testing the function.
 But when do we refactor?
 When I feel some pain.

-I refactor when I feel the code is perhaps getting There are different reasons why you might feel some pain in your code.
-It could because of code duplication, knowledge duplication, or you figure that you are at the wrong level of abstraction, it could be you need to extra some methods into private functions to make the code more readable.
+I refactor when I feel the code is causing me some discomfort.
+There are different reasons why you might feel some pain in your code.
+It could be because of code duplication, knowledge duplication, or you figure that you are at the wrong level of abstraction.

-Whatever it may be, the moment you feel the pain, refactor your code.
+It could be for various reasons, whatever it may be, the moment you feel the pain, refactor your code.

-Lets get to a stage where I feel I would feel pain in my code.
+Let's get to a stage where the code could cause some discomfort

-We've added plenty of tests and we are now a point in the refactor phase and we see the code duplication below..
+We've added plenty of tests and we are now at a point in the refactor phase where we will see code duplication, as shown below.

 {%highlight javascript %}
 var fizzBuzz : function( number ){